 “When you deal intensively with esports, you’re dealing not just with teams, leagues and platforms, but above all with one thing: culture!”

-– Toan Nguyen, Executive Director and Partner at Jung von Matt/SPORTS
+– Toan Nguyen, Founder and Managing Director at Jung von Matt NERD

 The term esports (sometimes called electronic sports, e-sports or eSports) denotes competition between two or more people playing computer and video games according to fixed rules.
 Years of hard, sustained training precede a professional gaming career – pro play demands physical and mental performance at an extremely high level.
 Esports are based on computer and video games in which individual players and teams – also known as clans – can compete.
 Esports are thus an embodiment of the core elements of computer and video games and a setting in which important components of games culture can be experienced: digital sports are about the social moment, about playing with one another, coordinating and working together as a team.
 And esports are just as internationally positioned as computer and video games themselves are.
 People from around the world can play together at any time.
 Esports teams have long comprised players from all parts of the globe and tournaments are held internationally.